AliceO2Group/QualityControl/doc/PostProcessing.md

 }
 ```

 Similarly, plots are defined by adding proper structures to the `"plots"` list, as shown below.
-The plot will be stored under the `"name"` value and it will have the `"title"` value shown on the top.
+The plot will be
+ stored under the `"name"` value and it will have the `"title"` value shown on the top.
 The `"varexp"`, `"selection"` and `"option"` fields correspond to the arguments of the [`TTree::Draw`](https://root.cern/doc/master/classTTree.html#a73450649dc6e54b5b94516c468523e45) method.
+Optionally, one can use `"graphError"` to add x and y error bars to a graph, as in the first plot example.
+The `"name"` and `"varexp"` are the only compulsory arguments, others can be omitted to reduce configuration files size.
 ``` json
 {
         ...